mfvetter/kesearch_custom_tables/README.md

 # kesearch_custom_tables
-Make TYPO3 ke_search index custom tables of content elements, like Boostrap Package.
+This extension extends the standard TYPO3 extension ke_search content record indexers so that custom tables and fields can be indexed.

 This extension was based on the Flux Kesearch Indexer extension: